 Finally, and probably most importantly, a system that requires huge amounts of training is not one that’s placed a priority on usability.

 Yes, some training will likely be required for administrators, who will be setting up the system on behalf of the business.
 But if training sessions are required for all your end users, no matter how simple their specific use-case, this should be a red-flag.

 At Gatekeeper we include provision for training during onboarding but don’t mandate training across your whole team.
 Our system is intuitive enough to allow users to complete their tasks, or retrieve the information they require without needing to be shown how to do it first.

 We hear repeatedly from customers how the obvious usability of Gatekeeper was one of the deciding factors for them choosing us for their business.
 This is especially the case when a business has implemented one system and then decided to move to another because of issues with user adoption.

 We’ve written a few times about the importance of aligning your process and people before you look to invest in a technology solution.
 This will ensure that you’ve got the required buy-in and momentum for a successful implementation.

-You should also ask to speak to a number of reference customers to find out their experience using the solution and how well adopted it has been by their users.
+You should also ask to speak to a number of reference customers for whichever system you're considering to find out their experience using the solution and how well adopted it has been by their users.

 Finally, be wary of a company that won't allow you to trial their solution.
 A guided demonstration in the hands of a sales expert is no indication of how intuitive the solution will be across your business.